 Fischer said on Monday he will continue his efforts in Bonanza Park with the understanding that the substation will remain in its current location.
 He said the nearly 18 months of talks about relocating the substation did not set him back on the overall preparations for the redevelopment of Bonanza Park.

 "Naturally I'm disappointed.
 We carefully followed the public process . . . ," Fischer said, describing that he respected the decision by Park City leaders.
-"I now hope the community will work with me to make Bonanza Park the best it can be."

 The lower Iron Horse Drive property where he wanted to relocate the substation was earlier approved for development, he said.
 Fischer said he plans to put up a three-story building there with retail space on the street level and offices and residences on the upstairs floors.
 He said a groundbreaking is planned in the summer of 2014 and construction could take a year.